 I also believe that learning can and should be enjoyed.
 I intend to create enthusiasm and fun in the classroom through games, music, films, food, and laughter.
 No one should fear learning English, especially when the atmosphere in our classroom will be one of informality, relaxation and pleasure.

-Board Member, Joan Vaughn is a writer, visionary, and entrepreneur.
+Board Member, Chair -Joan Vaughn is a writer, visionary, and entrepreneur.

 She has extensive experience in business development: